jc23729/node-express-2/bankly/bugs.md

-BUG #0
+BUG #0 Setup
-Not neccessarily a bug, but I kept getting an error with the starter code saying "Secret key or public key must be provided."
+Not neccessarily a bug, but I kept getting an error with the starter code saying "Secret key or public key must be provided." when testing the routes. jwt. verify takes in two arguments, one is the token and the other is the secret key.

 BUG #1